sergenes/ble-interaction-ios/README.md

 - RX is the characteristic the central writes to (Peripheral receives data).
 - TX is the characteristic the central subscribes to (Peripheral notifies data).
 - The sample uses Write Without Response for throughput and TX notifications for inbound data.
-- Preferred service is Nordic UART Service (NUS) to keep the demo simple and familiar.
+- Preferred service is Nordic UART Service (NUS) to keep the demo simple.

 ## Known GATT service and characteristic UUIDs